OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 4. Do we know the long-term durability of POEM? – Tomoaki Matsumura (Japan)

-5. Can we predict which patients will fail POEM? – Anthony Berger (France)
+5. Can we predict which patients will fail POEM? – Ahmad Najdat Bazarbashi (Saudi Arabia)

-6. Should we aim for same day discharge after POEM? – Micaela Esquivel (USA)
+6. Should we aim for same day discharge after POEM? – Silvana Perretta (France)

 II.
 Endoscopic Submucosal Dissection & Tumor Resection